-Research gaps and needs: These include bringing together the previous research and understanding complex factors of soil quality and functions, expanding Agricultural Knowledge and Innovation Systems and advancing carbon farming and nutrient loss reduction techniques.
+Research gaps and needs: These include grasping and understanding complex factors of soil quality and functions, expanding Agricultural Knowledge and Innovation Systems and advancing carbon farming and nutrient loss reduction techniques.
 A strong need is to find effective ways to preserve soil biodiversity and promote the application of promising sustainable management practices.